gemfire/gemfire-developer-website/content/blog/speak-up-or-be-eliminated/index.md

 ## A First Example

-As a first step in understanding the importance of failure detection and the way it fits into the architecture, let's look at the role of failure detection in what is perhaps the defining component of VMWare GemFire, the partitioned region.
+As a first step in understanding the importance of failure detection and the way it fits into the architecture, let's look at the role of failure detection in what is perhaps the defining component of VMware GemFire, the partitioned region.

 When a partitioned region is configured for high availability, each bucket has a primary copy, and one or more secondary copies.
 Each of these copies (primary and secondary ones) is hosted on a different cache server.
 When the cache server hosting the primary copy fails, a secondary copy can be reclassified from secondary to primary copy.
 Processing can return to normal quickly, and the failed cache server can be repaired or replaced later in order to regain the original redundancy level.

 But what does it mean for a cache server to fail?
-Well, a cache server is a process interacting with other processes via the network.
-If a process is unable to communicate with a cache server, then the process can raise suspicion against that cache server.
+Well, a cache server is one of many GemFire processes communicating via the network.
+If some GemFire process is unable to communicate with a cache server, then that process can raise suspicion against that cache server.
 If other processes confirm the suspicion then the noncommunicative cache server is deemed failed and is shut down.
 The health monitor is the subsystem responsible for carrying out this suspect processing.

 The health monitor is part of the membership system.
 The membership system's primary responsibility is to keep track of the cluster of cache servers and locators comprising the distributed system.
-From the perspective of the membership system, those cache servers and locators are each members.
+In membership system parlance, those cache servers and locators are called "members".
 The membership system provides mechanisms for forming a new distributed system and for adding and removing members.
 The membership system ensures that each member has an (eventually) consistent view of the identities and network coordinates of all the members in the distributed system.

 When the health monitor decides that a member has failed, it lets the membership system know, and that member is removed from the view.
 That removal triggers the partitioned region bucket management logic to redesignate some surviving secondary bucket as the new primary one.
 After that, application-level updates to the bucket can resume.